For Companies: pay only 30% with CITB Employer Network Funding

 Hazards of working at a construction site

 There are certain occupational safety hazards construction workers are exposed to.
 Heavy machinery, work at heights, big loads, moving structures, dangerous materials present on site, and it doesn’t exhaust the topic.
 Understanding the causes of accidents can minimize the risk of their occurrence significantly.
+One often-overlooked risk is working in enclosed areas – undertaking Confined Space training is essential for anyone entering trenches, tanks, or other restricted spaces on site.

 Falling from height